mmccanse/L3/README.md

 - StackOverflow
 - Copilot

+## Team Contributions
+- Meredith focused on data transformation and random forest models.
+- Jennifer led the data analysis and modeling efforts.
+- Sonja handled business analysis and posed critical questions for further research.
+- The entire team was involved in data preparation, model experimentation, and problem-solving.

 ## Method
 1. **Data Selection**:
     - We utlize the same AirBnB data as our project 1